lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app4.md

 🌻 [Check home page code here >>][1]

 The loaded results page will showcase a map featuring all the suggested spots at the travel destination.
 This map offers an overview.
-Subsequently, for each suggestion, 1 or 2 photos depicting local activities will help the user visualize the suggested experience!
+Subsequently, for each suggestion, 1 or 2 photos depicting local activities will visualize the suggested experience to users!

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/ls_results.png" width="919" height="642" />

-Now let's see how to implement the results page!
+Now let's see how to implement the output page!

 #